Zzch25/Networked-File-System/SRC_FS_MERGE/EXT_LIBS/README.txt

 Daniel is my hero!

 cURL and other pieces of source I've used are fine contributions.
-Sometimes they're disruptive.